StefanPesic/ATM/README.md

 - Transfer money to another bank account

 # Start up
-1.Start the solution
+1. Start the solution
-2.Run the client file.
+2. Run the client file.

 # Used tools
 - C#